MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/security.md

 Config server cache, runtime binaries built from uploaded source, and application logs during the application lifetime are saved to Azure managed disk.
 This data is also [automatically encrypted](/azure/virtual-machines/disk-encryption).
 Container images, which are built from user uploaded source are saved in [Azure Container Registry](/azure/container-registry/container-registry-storage), are encrypted.

-For support scenarios, Microsoft needs access to relevant customer data.
-Using [Customer Lockbox for Microsoft Azure](/azure/security/fundamentals/customer-lockbox-overview) is recommended because the access needs to be approved by your team or organization.
+For support scenarios, when Microsoft needs access to relevant customer data,  using [Customer Lockbox for Microsoft Azure](/azure/security/fundamentals/customer-lockbox-overview) is recommended because the access must be approved by your team or organization.

 ### Monitor and alert on account anomalies